-GEKA ASSOCIATES, with a proven track record in introducing breakthrough equipment for the microelectronics industry is seeking a partnership with an industrial entity interested in the productization and commercialization of two on-line process control (product wafers) modules based on the proven technologies currently used in process monitoring requiring monitor wafers:
+GEKA ASSOCIATES, with a proven track record in introducing breakthrough equipment for the microelectronics industry is seeking a partnership with an industrial entity interested in the productization and commercialization of two on-line process monitoring modules based on the proven technologies currently used in off-line process monitoring requiring monitor wafers:

-A patented RF-based, non-contact electrical measurement system referred to as Defect Specific Lifetime Analyzer (DSLA) for on-line monitoring of semiconductor surface and bulk defects in microelectronic and wide bandgap device manufacturing
+A patented RF-based, non-contact electrical measurement system referred to as Defect Specific Lifetime Analyzer (DSLA) for on-line monitoring of semiconductor surface and bulk defects in microelectronic and wide bandgap semiconductor device manufacturing.

 A proprietary photo-thermal surface cleaning on-line modules for elipsometry and other applications identified by device manufacturers including a pre-clean treatment for gate oxidation, silicon epitaxy, and wafer bonding processes.

 These products are a continuation of the past development and productization efforts that were focused on phenomena and systems involving the interaction of electromagnetic radiation with semiconductors.
 GEKA development started in 1985 with invention of selenium-based digital mammography (US patents 4,544,887 and 4,663,526) and evolved into semiconductor metrology and advanced surface processing.
 The products initiated by GEKA were developed and introduced on the market by GEKA founded companies: Optical Diagnostic Systems, Inc, SemiTest, Inc. and QC Solution, Inc.